KoHomerHu/bayes-opt-exp/README.md

 # bayes-opt-exp

-Implementation and visualisation of Bayesian optimization algorithms
+This is the implementation and visualisation of various techniques introduces in [A Tutorial on Bayesian Optimization](https://arxiv.org/abs/1807.02811).